Last updated: April 30, 2015

 patients can follow many different routes, depending on insurance,

 age, and complications.
-According to Ganz:
+Some patients move to rehabilitiation

 Up to 25% of community-dwelling seniors who sustain hip